buzzingwires/nqiv/CONTRIBUTING.md

 * `typedefs.h`: Just some forward declares and other circularly shared things, when necessary.
 This file **shouldn't include any other nqiv file** and should be **included before the circularly referenced elements** are needed.

+* `helpers.h`: Common macros or other code go here.
+Consider putting and checking for common patterns here.

 * `state.h`: Central state object and related data.
 Other objects compose this.

 ### Data Structures